 This project asks visitors to confess their sins against Dataism.
 Is our reason blind faith or is our blind faith reason?
 From data fanatics to 5G heretics, the Dataism Confessional situates the British relationship with data within the Catholic tradition of faith, sin, confession and absolution.

-Sarah Danaher - Dataism Confessional
+Ronnie Danaher - Dataism Confessional

 Predominantly working in video, sculpture and installation, her current interests are the world of post-truth online, the echo-chambers of communities based around a set of beliefs, and the effect on identity when these subjective truths come into conflict.